What Age Should Children be Able to Hop on One Leg?

 "Children develop these skills between the age of three and five but very quickly and they are able to at the age of five," explains Kakebeeke.

 The child can stand on one leg - the right and the left - for longer than five seconds.
 The normative data then developed from the proportion of children who can perform a skill and the actual performance of these children.
 With the normative data, motor development abnormalities can now be diagnosed at an early stage and therapeutic measures initiated.

 Tanja H. Kakebeeke, Jon Caflisch, Aziz Chaouch, Valentin Rousson, Remo H. Largo, Oskar G. Jenni.
 Neuromotor development in children.
 Part 3: motor performance in 3- to 5-year-olds.
 Developmental Medicine & Child Neurology.
 DOI: 10.1111/dmcn.12034

-• Disabled World is strictly a news and information website provided for general informational purpose only and does not constitute medical advice.
+Disclaimer: Disabled World provides general information only.
 Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
 Any 3rd party offering or advertising on disabled-world.com does not constitute endorsement by Disabled World.
+View our Advertising Policy for further information.
 Please report outdated or inaccurate information to us.